Your first pension – the options

 Schemes without employer contributions

-Even if your employer doesn’t currently contribute to their workplace pension scheme (employer contributions are gradually being made compulsory), there may still be advantages to joining rather than making your own pension arrangements.
+Even if your employer doesn’t currently contribute to their workplace pension scheme (employer contributions are gradually being made compulsory), there might still be advantages to joining rather than making your own pension arrangements.

 Setting up a personal pension